hglee/GenesysZu3EGFpgaExample/PCAMPetaLinux/README.md

 * Device Drivers/Multimedia support/Media ancillary drivers/Camera sensor device/OmniVision OV5640 sensor support

 Uncheck the following items in kernel configuration.
-If the following items are slected, the driver will intercept and capture will not be possible.
+If the following items are selected, the driver will intercept and capture will not be possible.

 * Device Drivers/Graphic support/Xilinx DRM CSC Driver
 * Device Drivers/Graphic support/Xilinx DRM Scaler Driver